 Now you will see that the Find and Replace tool has removed all the dashes from the SSNs.
 A pop-up message box shows how many replacements are done.

-But have a look at the last SSN. 👇 The zero (0) digit in the first place is gone too.
+But take a look at the last SSN. 👇 The zero (0) digit in the first place is gone, too.

 Clearly, the Find and Replace tool can’t keep zero at the beginning of a number.
 We can overcome this issue by using the next methods.

-Read More: How to Remove Leading Zeros in Excel (7 Easy Ways + VBA)
+Read More: How to Remove Dashes in Excel

 Method 2: Use SUBSTITUTE Function to Remove Dashes from SSN in Excel